jrcain-usgs/asc-public-docs/docs/concepts/missions/lro/lroc-nac-data.md

     and filter for EDR images, then download the left and right EDR images to your working folder: `M104318871LE.img` and `M104318871RE.img`.
     *Only one image is needed for the following example.*

+## Configuring Kernels

+--8<-- "docs/snippets/kernel-setup.md"

+*The short-name for this mission is `lro`.*

+--8<-- "docs/snippets/lro-darkfiles.md"

 ## Importing and processing LROC NAC images in ISIS

 Convert each .img file to an ISIS .cub camera image, initialize the SPICE kernels, and perform radiometric calibration and echo correction.